Elektra Photo:

 Elektra

-Since its founding in 1987 in Vancouver, Canada, Elektra has emerged as a pioneering force among adult treble-voice choirs.
-Under the visionary leadership of Artistic Director Morna Edmundson, Elektra is celebrated for its daring and imaginative programming, coupled with outstanding performances.
-The choir’s excellence has been recognised with multiple national awards, and Elektra has had the honour of performing at esteemed choral conferences worldwide.
+Founded in 1987 in Vancouver, Canada by Dr. Diane Loomer and Dr. Morna Edmundson, Elektra has emerged as a pioneering force among adult treble-voice choirs.
+Guided for 38 years by the visionary leadership of Artistic Director Morna Edmundson – who retired in 2025 – Elektra is celebrated for its daring and imaginative programming, coupled with outstanding performances.
+In 2025, Cassie Luftspring was appointed as Artistic Director to continue Elektra’s legacy of excellence.
+The choir’s achievements have been recognized with multiple national awards and invitations to perform at esteemed choral conferences worldwide.

 Elektra is steadfast in its mission to champion Canadian composers and expand the boundaries of choral repertoire.
 Over the past three decades, the choir has commissioned and premiered more than 100 compositions and arrangements, firmly establishing itself as a leader in the choral community.